-What is an International Driving Permit and do I need one to drive in Spain
+What is an International Driving Permit and does Spain require an International Driving Permit?

 First of all, to clear up a popular misconception: an International Driving Permit is not a Driving Licence, it is not an International Driving Licence although it is often (wrongly) referred to as such.
 There is no such thing as an International Driving Licence.